20+ Midwest Fall Break Trips for Families Worth the Drive

 937 Phillips Ln, Louisville, KY 40209

-My family has enjoyed going to Kentucky Kingdom the last 2 years, where my children just love the little kids’ ride section.
-During our last visit, we learned of their Pumpkin Event and I am so excited to go.
-At Kentucky Kingdom, your family can enjoy fall family fun activities that include trick-or-treating and carnival games.
-At night, enjoy the different glowing pumpkin sculptures and oranges gourds that illuminate the park.
+My family has enjoyed going to Pumpkins at Kentucky Kingdom for the last 2 years, where my children just love the little kids’ ride section.
+During our last visit, we learned of their Pumpkins event, and I am so excited to go.
+Friday through Sunday, from September 26 to October 26, at Kentucky Kingdom, your family can enjoy fall family fun activities that include trick-or-treating and carnival games.
+At night, enjoy the different glowing pumpkin sculptures and orange gourds that illuminate the park.

 Louisville Zoo’s Boo at the Zoo